A Museum Booth for Ebenezer Obey - THISDAYLIVE

-Domiciled in the newly commissioned Art Gallery of the Federal College of Education, Osiele Abeokuta, a museum booth curated by Oludamola Adebowale is dedicated to the musical works and lifetime achievement of the legendary juju musician, Evangelist (Prof) Ebenezer Obey Fabiyi (MFR).
-Yinka Olatunbosun reports.
+Domiciled in the newly commissioned Art Gallery of the Federal College of Education, Osiele Abeokuta, a museum booth curated by Oludamola Adebowale is dedicated to the musical works and lifetime achievement of the legendary juju musician, Evangelist Ebenezer Obey Fabiyi, Yinka Olatunbosun reports

+The walk of nolstagia through the small but tastefully decorated museum booth was like travelling through time and history with one of Nigeria’s leading yet conservative musicians of our time, ‘Chief Commander’ now known as Evangelist (Prof) Ebenezer Obey Fabiyi (MFR).

-In his welcome remarks, Chief Ebenezer Obey expressed his gratitude for being honoured by the first tertiary institution in Ogun State.
+In his welcome remarks, Obey expressed his gratitude for being honoured by the first tertiary institution in Ogun State.

 “I know this museum space will be of immense benefit and a source of inspiration to the students of the school and future generations who will find motivation in my story and journey through life as a musician, African and an indigene of Ogun state,’’ he stated.